cyprianchukz/portfolio_project/README.md

 Session Management: Uses sessions to manage user authentication and secure data access.
 - **Responsive Design**: The front-end is designed to work across various devices when logged in through a web browser.

-## T
-Here’s a sample README file for the "Money Tour" project:

-Money Tour
-Money Tour is a full-stack web application designed to help users manage and track their expenses and income.
-It allows users to register, log in, add transactions (income and expenses), view their transaction history, and see their current balance.
-The project uses a MySQL database to store user and transaction data and includes user authentication, database management, and data retrieval with a dynamic, interactive frontend interface.

-Table of Contents
-Features
-Technologies Used
-Getting Started
-API Endpoints
-Database Schema
-Testing and Debugging
-Future Improvements
-Features
-User Registration and Login: Secure registration and login functionality with password hashing.
-Transaction Management: Users can add, view, and manage their transactions.
-Balance Overview: Displays the current balance, total income, and total expenses.
-Transaction History: A table view of all transactions with details like type, amount, date, and particulars.
-Session Management: Uses sessions to manage user authentication and secure data access.
-Error Handling: Graceful error handling and user feedback on errors.

 ## Technologies Used

 ### Frontend